harrisonized/harrisonized.github.io/_posts/2020-02-02-prepare-laptop-for-ds.md

 ---
 layout: post
-title: How to Prepare Your Laptop for Data Science
+title: Prepare Your Laptop for Data Science
 ---